gardener/gardener-extension-networking-calico/docs/shoot_overlay_network.md

 - More direct and simpler setup, which makes the problems much easier to troubleshoot.

 ## Enabling the overlay network
-In certain cases, the overlay network might be preferable if, for example, the customer wants to create multiple cluster in the same VPC.
+In certain cases, the overlay network might be preferable if, for example, the customer wants to create multiple clusters in the same VPC without ensuring there's no overlap between the pod networks.

-**In that case (multiple shoot in the same VPC), if the pod's network is not configured properly, there is a very strong chance that some pod IP address might overlay, which is going to cause all sorts of funny problems.** So, if someone asks you how to avoid that, they need to make sure that the podCIDR for each shoot **do not overlap with each other**.
+**In that case (multiple shoot in the same VPC), if the pod's network is not configured properly, there is a very strong chance that some pod IP address might overlap, which is going to cause all sorts of funny problems.** So, if someone asks you how to avoid that, they need to make sure that the podCIDR for each shoot **do not overlap with each other**.

 To enable the overlay network, add the following to the shoot's YAML:
 ```yaml